 Marton C of E Primary School also occupies a central location on School Lane, adjacent to Oak Lane.
 The school itself is single storey and isn't particularly visible from the surrounding area.
-However the circular plant tower is of greater height and is part of the roofscape of the village when viewed from the surrounding lanes and footpaths.

 Bunce Lane forms a low key access onto the main road just north of the village green and serves the local farms found to the south east of the village.
 Only a handful of properties are found on the lane close to the village, but one of them is a Grade 2 listed half-timbered cottage.
 These properties form the secondary point of arrival into the village from Bunce Lane.